rt-net/sciurus17_ros/README.md

 roscd sciurus17_tools/scripts/
 ./create_udev_rules
 ```
+Reboot the PC after running the script to update the udev rules.
-Then reboot a PC and new device name `/dev/sciurus17spine` will be created.
+After rebooting, the new device `/dev/sciurus17spine` will be created.

 ## About Sciurus17 packages